-Learn how to pressure can potatoes with the easy raw pack method!
-Canned potatoes are perfect for soups, stews, roasts, and more!
+Learn how to pressure can potatoes with the easy raw pack method.
+Canning potatoes is a perfect way to have ready-to-use potatoes for soups, stews, and roasts, but it's also a great way to ensure that your potatoes last all year!

-And even though it might be a little intimidated, it is definitely a worthwhile skill to learn.
-Unlike water-bath canning which is used for fruits and tomato based foods, pressure canning allows you to can vegetables and meat for use later on!
+And even though it might be a little intimidating, it is definitely a worthwhile skill to learn.
+Unlike water-bath canning which is used for fruits and tomato-based foods, pressure canning allows you to can vegetables and meat for use later on!

 >> Just want the printable recipe?
 Click here!

-I'm going to include a simplified version first, just so that you know it's not all that complicated... then you can read the detailed one as you work, just to make sure you have all you need!
+First, let's take a look at what you need to pressure can safely, then I'm going to walk you through a simplified version of the process, just so that you know it's not all that complicated... then you can read the detailed one as you work, to make sure you have all you need.

 What you Need Before you Start